rancher/docs/content/rancher/v2.6/en/cluster-provisioning/hosted-kubernetes-clusters/aks/_index.md

 # Syncing

-The GKE provisioner can synchronize the state of a GKE cluster between Rancher and the provider.
+The AKS provisioner can synchronize the state of an AKS cluster between Rancher and the provider.
 For an in-depth technical explanation of how this works, see [Syncing.]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/editing-clusters/syncing)

 For information on configuring the refresh interval, see [this section.]({{<baseurl>}}/rancher/v2.6/en/cluster-admin/editing-clusters/gke-config-reference/#configuring-the-refresh-interval)